masalha-alaa/confessions-project/README.md

 _#3385_
 _Honestly, math compenses should doesn't make you better.
 So I literally don't belong and confused."_

 Obviously those don't make a lot of sense, but I hope you at least had a laugh!
+Make sure you check out the full notebook [confessions_generation.ipynb](https://github.com/masalha-alaa/confessions-project/blob/master/generation/confessions_generation.ipynb).

 Next I'm going to deploy the model on some hosting website, and let it generate new confessions on a button click so people can have some fun!